How to Pick a Sleeping Bag

 A compression sack can cut the size of a packed sleeping bag in half.

 You'll need to have something to jam that big, fluffy sleeping bag into before heading out into the wilderness.
-Proper care should also be taken to your bag once you arrive home.
+You’ll also need to know how to properly store your sleeping bag once you arrive home.

 STUFF SACKS are great for holding onto the little things, like clothing, kitchen gear, a first aid kit.
 Not so much for sleeping bags.

 COMPRESSION SACKS will compress a sleeping bag down mighty small, as small as the size of your sleeping bag will allow it.
+You don’t need to roll up your mummy sleeping bag either, just stuff it into the sack until it’s completely inside.
+Then let the straps do the rest of the work.
 This way, you can jam it into your backpack of choice and still have space for the rest of your gear.
 It is typically recommended you get a waterproof one, because nature tends to do its own thing like rain, snow, sleet.
 Even rivers can get a hold of your backpack.
 A soaking wet sleeping bag won't keep you warm at night, so do yourself a favor.
 It's worth noting many backpacking sleeping bags these days come with an ultralight compression sack made of nylon, which isn't waterproof.
-You make the best decision for you
+You make the best decision for you.

 STORAGE SACKS are what you can put your bag into when at home, lamenting the fact that you're not out in nature.
 The best way to store your sleeping bag is lying flat, perhaps underneath a bed where the cat won't take a nap on it.
 Not everyone is lucky enough to have enough space to lay a bag flat however, so storage sacks are the next best option.
 It allows the bag to fluff out and the insulation to breathe.
 If you store your bag in a compressed state, the insulation will get all sad and floppy and when you go to use it next season, it won't loft up as nice, leaving you cold through the night.